ynonp/basic-python-09-2023/agenda.md

 ### Python Syntax Lab
+Time is now 14:37
+Work time on the first batch of exercises until 15:07

 - [ ] Write a python script that reads a user's age in years and prints out its age in months

 - [ ] Write a python script that reads a number and checks if the number has the digit 7 in it, or is divisable by 7

-- [ ] Write a python script that reads 3 numbers and print the largest one

 - [ ] Use python to calculate the sum of all odd numbers 3, 5, 7, 11, 13, ... , 99

-- [ ] Create a Python program to check the complexity of a password: It should ask the user for a word and verify the word contains a lowercase letter, an uppercase letter and a number.
+- [ ] Create a Python program to check the complexity of a password If the password contains a digit -> add 1 to its complexity score If it contains an uppercase letter -> add 1 to its complexity score If it contains a non-letter sign (!@$) -> add 1 to its complexity score Print the password complexity score

 ### More Python Syntax
 - [ ] Loops and Conditionals